1zumiSagiri/1zumiSagiri.github.io/_posts/2024-08-01-scp-walkthrough.md

 ## 2 - Locate the directory where your template files are

-Once you have downloaded the template files, use command `cd` to navigate to the parent directory of the folder where the template codes are located.
-For example, if the files are located in the directory `HW0C++`, it would look like this:
+Once you have downloaded the template files, use command `cd` to navigate to the parent directory of the folder where the template codes are located, and use command `ls` to check if the current directory contains your folder.
+For example, if the files are located in the folder `HW0C++`, it would look like this:

 ```Markdown
 vincent@local_machine ~ % cd Downloads/331